INTERNATIONAL EDUCATION SHORT-TERM PROGRAMS

-After completing this program, the visiting teachers consistently recommend it to colleagues and friends.
-The broad range of teaching and learning experiences include classroom instruction, school visits, homestay, field trips and cultural events.
+Previous participants have consistently rated these programs highly, and recommend it to colleagues and friends upon their return home.
+The broad range of teaching and learning experiences include classroom instruction, experiential learning, school visits, classroom observations, field trips and cultural events.

 Programs provide a broad range of learning experiences, enabling participants to pursue individual interests and expectations, while growing professionally.
 The programs offered are committed to: